pnp/cli-microsoft365/docs/manual/docs/about/comparison-powershell.md

-# Comparison to SharePoint PowerShell
+# Comparison to SharePoint and Office 365 PowerShell

-Following table lists the different Office 365 CLI commands and how they map to SharePoint Online Management Shell and PnP PowerShell cmdlets.
+Following table lists the different Office 365 CLI commands and how they map to PowerShell cmdlets for SharePoint and Office 365.

 PowerShell Cmdlet|Source|Office 365 CLI command
 -----------------|------|----------------------